scientistdsk/Web3-Wordle-Game/AppDev-Docs/PHASE_1_CRITICAL_FIXES.md

 - Use shadcn/ui components for consistency
 - Add error handling to all async operations
 - Test each feature before moving to the next
-- Update COMPLETION_STATUS.md after each task
+- Create a folder in AppDev-Docs called COMPLETION STATUS  and Update PHASE_1_COMPLETION_STATUS.md (create file if it doesn't exist) after each task
+- Update COMPLETION_STATUS.md after Phase 1 is completed

 **Files to reference:**
 - src/contracts/EscrowService.ts (smart contract wrapper)